sagiegurari/event-emitter-enhancer/docs/api.md

 //modify the proto of an events.EventEmitter class (or any class that has the same interface)
 //now all existing and future instances of the original class are modified to include the new extended capabilities.
-EventEmitterEnhancer.modify(EventEmitter); //modify the event emitter class prototype (can be Node.js of some custom event emitter). existing instances are impacted. var emitter = new EventEmitter();   //create an instance of the original class and automatically get the new extended capabilities.
+EventEmitterEnhancer.modify(EventEmitter); //modify the event emitter class prototype (can be Node.js of some custom event emitter). existing instances are impacted. const emitter = new EventEmitter();   //create an instance of the original class and automatically get the new extended capabilities.
 ```
 <a name="EventEmitterEnhancer+modifyInstance"></a>